 The creative, transferable skills that you will develop as part of the degree are ideal preparation for a wide range of careers in the education system, professional training, personal development and more.

 Many graduates choose to continue their studies by doing either an MA, PGCE or PGDE postgraduate degree.
+You will also be offered the opportunity to apply to transfer onto the 4-year Master of Education degree course during your first 2 years of study.

 All students will be offered placement opportunities.